vendrhub/vendr-templates/README.md

 ﻿# Vendr .NET Templates

-A collection of .NET templates for creating plugins for Vendr, the eCommerce package for Umbraco
+A collection .NET templates for common extensions of Vendr, the eCommerce solution for Umbraco v8